Community commitment to health and safety

 Talk to someone about it

-Students: If you’ve already encouraged the community member to follow public health guidelines or you feel uncomfortable doing so, speak first to your Resident Advisor or a member of the Student Affairs team, who can help address the situation.
+- Students: Speak first to your Resident Advisor or a member of the Student Affairs team, who can help address the situation.

 Use the COVID-19 reporting form

 - Only submit serious violations (purposely hosting a large gathering, refusal to wear PPE, etc.) of the Commitment to Community Responsibility or the COVID-19 Code of Conduct Addendum.